jvbigio/spotify/README.md

 # Spotify Clone

-A responsive React application that fetches Tweets from Twitter's API.
+A responsive React application that fetches music artists, albums, or songs from Spotify's API.

 See it [here](https://spotify-clone-jb.herokuapp.com/)